cppservergit/apiserver/README.md

 In the case of `login.cpp` its current implementation is very simple, it depends on the expected behavior of the `cpp_dblogin` stored procedure:
 ```
 	//login and password must be pre-processed for sql-injection protection
-	//expects a resultset with these columns: mail, displayname, roles
+	//expects a resultset with these columns: mail, displayname, rolenames
 	bool bind(const std::string& login, const std::string& password)
 	{
 		bool flag{false};